 Here’s how to unblock Facebook with a VPN (from anywhere):

 - Pick a VPN that’s best suited for you.
-We Recommend ExpressVPN.
+We recommend NordVPN.

 - Navigate through the options and select a plan.